SolarArbiter/SolarArbiter.github.io/usecases.md

 **Example 1**: Forecast User 1 would like to evaluate the operational performance of many forecast providers.
 Forecast User 1 and the Framework Administrator announce the opportunity to Forecast Providers A-F. User 1 may announce its intention to contract with one or more Providers at the conclusion of the trial, but this is outside the scope of the Solar Forecast Arbiter.

 The User, Administrator, and Providers discuss the many possible forecasts that could be evaluated and determine that two trials will be conducted to support particular business needs.
 Trial 1 is a 1-hour ahead, 1-hour interval average trial and Trial 2 is day ahead as of 13:00, 1-hour interval trial.
 The full forecast evaluation time series attributes are defined for each trial.
 For both trials, the start date is Jan 1, 2020, the end date is March 31, 2020, the evaluation metrics are average hourly MAE and RMSE, and missing forecasts will be assumed to be 0.
-Trial 1 will include a persistence benchmark, and Trial 2 will include a benchmark based on the NOAA NAM model.
+Trial 1 will include a persistence benchmark, and Trial 2 will include a benchmark based on transparent processing of the NOAA NAM model.

 Forecast User 1 creates the Sites, Observations, and Aggregate, uploads 12 months of training data, and shares the data with Forecast Providers A-F. Forecast Providers A-F download the training data and create their models.
 An anonymous user is automatically generated for each Provider and the Framework Administrator does not keep a record of the user mapping.
 Separately for each trial, Forecast Providers upload their forecast runs during the debugging period, fix any issues, and continue to regularly upload runs during the evaluation period.
 Forecasters that fail to submit a forecast run are penalized according to predefined rules.
 At the conclusion of the trials, reports are automatically generated for all participants.